 Black or white thinking: a mentality where an individual tends to categorize everything into one of two categories.

-However thinking this way too often, especially when you’re talking to yourself, can be harmful to your mental health.
+However if you think this way too often, especially when it comes to how you view yourself, it can be harmful to your mental health.

-If every time you get a grade of an 89 percent or show up at work one minute late a few times makes you a lazy, terrible and irresponsible failure, can you imagine what your overall perspective of yourself would be?
+If every time you get a 89% grade or show up at work a minute late, you think you’re “lazy, terrible and irresponsible failure”, can you imagine what the impact on your overall self-image would be?

-You’d think you’re a failure who is never good enough when really, you could be getting nearly straight As and getting to work promptly 95% of the time.
+It’d probably look somewhere along the lines of thinking you’re never good enough, when in reality you could be getting nearly straight As and arriving to work promptly 95% of the time.